JashanKishore/jashankishore/README.md

 * I graduated with a double degree in I.T and Arts where I majored in Software Development and Philosphy, respectively.
 * Also completed a double minor in psychology and bioethics - I *really* enjoy ethics.
 * I have a deep passion for music and music production.
-* I love sport!
-I work casually as a Pool Lifeguard and regularly go to the gym, swim and run.
+* I work casually as a Pool Lifeguard and love fitness.

 ## 📫 Contact
 You can reach me quickly via [email](mailto:jashan.kishore@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile)